HomeDev GuideAPI Reference

 To retrieve a collection of feed items, regardless of the type of payload extending the activity, use the Get(Criteria<FeedItemFilter>) method.
 This method accepts an instance of Criteria<FeedItemFilter>, which contains the specifications necessary to retrieve the desired feed items.

 The Filter property of the Criteria<FeedItemFilter> class accepts an instance of the FeedItemFilter class.
-This class contains the specifications that allow you to refine the result set of FeedItems that you want to retrieve.
+This class contains the specifications that let you refine the result set of FeedItems that you want to retrieve.

 • Actor – Assigning a value (Reference) to this property refines the result set to FeedItems representing activities initiated by the identified user.